StackExchange/StackExchange.Redis/docs/ServerMaintenanceEvent.md

 ##  Azure Cache for Redis Maintenance Event details

-### `NodeMaintenanceScheduled` event
+#### NodeMaintenanceScheduled event

-*NodeMaintenanceScheduled* events are raised for maintenance scheduled by Azure, up to 15 minutes in advance.
+`NodeMaintenanceScheduled` events are raised for maintenance scheduled by Azure, up to 15 minutes in advance.
 This event will not get fired for user-initiated reboots.

-### `NodeMaintenanceStarting` event
+#### NodeMaintenanceStarting event

-*NodeMaintenanceStarting* events are raised ~20 seconds ahead of upcoming maintenance.
+`NodeMaintenanceStarting` events are raised ~20 seconds ahead of upcoming maintenance.
 This means that one of the primary or replica nodes will be going down for maintenance.

 It's important to understand that this does *not* mean downtime if you are using a Standard/Premier SKU cache.
 If the replica is targeted for maintenance, disruptions should be minimal.
 If the primary node is the one going down for maintenance, a failover will occur, which will close existing connections going through the load balancer port (6380/6379) or directly to the node (15000/15001).
 You may want to pause sending write commands until the replica node has assumed the primary role and the failover is complete.

-### `NodeMaintenanceStart` event
+#### NodeMaintenanceStart event

-*NodeMaintenanceStart* events are raised when maintenance is imminent (within seconds).
+`NodeMaintenanceStart` events are raised when maintenance is imminent (within seconds).
 These messages do not include a `StartTimeUtc` because they are fired immediately before maintenance occurs.

-### `NodeMaintenanceFailoverComplete` event
+#### NodeMaintenanceFailoverComplete event

-This event is raised when a replica has promoted itself to primary.
+`NodeMaintenanceFailoverComplete` events are raised when a replica has promoted itself to primary.
 These events do not include a `StartTimeUtc` because the action has already occurred.

-### `NodeMaintenanceEnded` event
+#### NodeMaintenanceEnded event

-This event is raised to indicate that the maintenance operation has completed and that the replica is once again available.
+`NodeMaintenanceEnded` events are raised to indicate that the maintenance operation has completed and that the replica is once again available.
 You do *NOT* need to wait for this event to use the load balancer endpoint, as it is available throughout.
-However, we included this for logging purposes or for customers who use the replica endpoint in clusters for read workloads.
+However, we included this for logging purposes and for customers who use the replica endpoint in clusters for read workloads.